NativeScript/docs-v8/best-practices/native-class.md

 }

 setupCustomClass()
-const myClass = new customClass() // can handle different platform args with ternary if needed
+const customClassInstance = new customClass() // can handle different platform args with ternary if needed
 ```

 The `global.isAndroid` conditional will get removed when building the app for iOS so your compiled code is clean and isolated while allowing you to handle in a single file.